-- (1) Where a police officer has reasonable grounds to suspect that a person is contravening or is about to contravene section 13(1), (2), (2A), (2B), (2C) or (3), section 25 or section 26, the police officer may - (a) detain and search that person; and - (b) seize any liquor found in the possession of that person. - (2) A police officer may at any time dispose of any liquor seized under subsection (1) that is in an opened or unsealed container. - (3) If any liquor seized under subsection (1) in relation to an offence against section 13(1), (2) or (3), section 25 or 26 is in an unopened or sealed container, the person from whom the liquor was seized is entitled to have the liquor returned to him or her on request made at least 2 days and not more than 7 days after the liquor was seized. - (4) A request under subsection (3) is to be made to a police officer at the police station nearest to the place where the liquor was seized or at such other police station as a police officer may reasonably direct.
+- Where a police officer has reasonable grounds to suspect that a person is contravening or is about to contravene section 13(1), (2), (2A), (2B), (2C) or (3), section 25 or section 26, the police officer may- - (a) detain and search that person; and - (b) seize any liquor found in the possession of that person. - (2) A police officer may at any time dispose of any liquor seized under subsection (1) that is in an opened or unsealed container. - (3) If any liquor seized under subsection (1) in relation to an offence against section 13(1), (2) or (3), section 25 or 26 is in an unopened or sealed container, the person from whom the liquor was seized is entitled to have the liquor returned to him or her on request made at least 2 days and not more than 7 days after the liquor was seized. - (4) A request under subsection (3) is to be made to a police officer at the police station nearest to the s.
+58B Part VII - Powers of Police Officers and Other Persons place where the liquor was seized or at such other police station as a police officer may reasonably direct.